 It also involves the use of elastomers as an adhesion bond.
 This can be in the form of mechanical locks, chemicals, etc. For chemical adhesion to take place, you must heat the elastomer to the right temperature.
 This is needed to heat the hard segment’s surface.

-Unlike the insert molding, the two-shot molding requires you to use two injection molding machines.
+Unlike insert molding, two-shot molding requires you to use two injection molding machines.
 You will inject the hard segment first, which follows the elastomeric mold into the injection molding machine.

 Of the three types of overmolding, co-injection molding is the most expensive and difficult to control.
 Its process is also different since it requires the injection of the substrate and the elastomer into the same mold.
 This also requires that the materials are compatible.